Who is Minette Riordan, Ph.D.?

 Prior to starting her company, Minette was an educator who earned her Ph.D. from Stanford University in 1995.
 She has a BA from Texas A&M University and an MA from the University of Texas at Austin.
 She has taught at the university and high school levels, as well as adult education and personal development workshops.

-She holds multiple coaching certifications including Creative Depth Coach, Artbundance coach, Life Optimization coach and more.
-She is definitely an education junkie who is always learning something new!
+She holds multiple coaching certifications including Creative Depth Coach through JourneyPath Institute.
+She is definitely an education junkie who is always learning something new and striving to improve her coaching and leadership skills!

 - SoulCollageÂ® facilitator